You can reduce your risks.

 Breathe clean air.

 It's also important to avoid other people's smoke.
 The link between secondhand smoke (also called environmental tobacco smoke) and disease is well known, and the connection to cardiovascular-related disability and death is also clear.
-Each year about 38,000 people die from heart and blood vessel disease caused by other people's smoke.
-Nonsmokers who are exposed to secondhand smoke at home or at work increase their risk of developing heart disease by 25–30 percent.
+Each year about 34,000 adults die from heart and blood vessel disease caused by other people's smoke.
+The risk of stroke for nonsmokers who are exposed to secondhand smoke is increased by an estimated 20–30 percent.

 Let healing begin today.